Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Offensive line

 Things didn’t look so bad in the first half as the Seahawks had 13 points — and could have had 16 with another made field goal — and averaged a respectable 5.25 yards per play.
-But then the Seahawks lost right tackle Abraham Lucas to sore knee that has bothered him for a while, and left tackle Charles Cross to a sprained toe.
+But then the Seahawks lost right tackle Abraham Lucas to a sore knee that has bothered him for a while, and left tackle Charles Cross to a sprained toe.
 A game already going off the rails went further off them.
 The injuries are a caveat for not giving this group a failing grade.

 Grade: D